≡ Menu

 An accidental death policy is an insurance product that provides financial benefits to your beneficiaries if you die as the result of an accident.
 These policies may cover accidental deaths resulting from a variety of causes, such as car accidents, falls, or sports injuries.

-Accidental death policies may be a good option for those who are concerned about the financial impact of an accidental death on their loved ones, or for those who have high-risk occupations or hobbies that increase the likelihood of accidental death and can’t qualify for traditional life insurance.
+Accidental death policies may be a good option for those who are concerned about the financial impact of accidental death on their loved ones or for those who have high-risk occupations or hobbies that increase the likelihood of accidental death and can’t qualify for traditional life insurance.

 Life insurance health ratings include: